yebor974/filament-renew-password/README.md

 composer require yebor974/filament-renew-password
 ```

+Publish associated vendor and launch migration.
+This adds new column 'last-renew-password-at' in users table.

 ## Usage

-First you can publish associated vendor and launch migration.
-This adds new column 'last-renew-password-at' in users table.

-Next, implement RenewPasswordContract on your Authenticate Model (User) and define criteria for asking renew password on needRenewPassword function
+First, implement RenewPasswordContract on your Authenticate Model (User) and define criteria for asking renew password on needRenewPassword function

 Example for each 90 days :
 ```php